md-mustak-khan/md-mustak-khan.github.io/README.md

 This project and its contents are protected by copyright law.
 Permission is granted to view this code for personal and educational purposes only.
 You may NOT:
-- Copy, reproduce, or redistribute this code
+- Copy, reproduce, or redistribute this code.
-- Modify or create derivative works
+- Modify or create derivative works.
 - Use this project for commercial purposes.
+- Reupload this project as your own. <br>
 Unauthorized use, duplication, or distribution may result in legal action under DMCA.

 ---